getnamingo/registrar/README.md

 - **ICANN Transfer Notification**: Provides policy-compliant notifications for transfer requests, completions, and failures in accordance with the ICANN Transfer Policy. *Currently available in the WHMCS integration.*

+- **Premium Domain Support**: Provides automated detection and pricing of premium domain names via the EPP Fee Extension during availability checks and registration. *Currently available in the WHMCS integration.*

 - **Extended EPP Support**: Implements registry-specific extensions and custom provisioning workflows.

 ## Documentation